 Paddle plants, like most succulents, thrive in dry, hot regions.
 They aren't cold-hardy, which is why they're most often kept as house plants.
 Flapjack succulents are not suited to very humid climates since their natural environments are dry, arid landscapes.
 If winter temperatures drop below 20 degrees Fahrenheit, keeping them as an indoor plant or bringing them inside over winter is recommended.

 Your flapjack succulent will appreciate being fed a balanced and diluted fertilizer during its growth period over the spring and summer.
 Once every couple of months should be more than enough.
-Over-fertilizing, just like over-watering, can result in root rot or the formation of powdery mildew on these succulents.
+Over-fertilizing, just like over-watering, can cause more harm than good to the plant.

 Types of Flapjack Succulents

-There are a few varieties of flapjack succulents including:
+There are a few varieties of flapjack succulents:

 - 'Yellow-fruited flapjack' is found in Madagascar with green-yellowish leaves and orange or yellow flowers that appear fruit-like.